You may get a refund on tobacco tax paid, if you have:

 - Submit your application.

-In person: 3rd Floor, 2071 Second Avenue in Whitehorse.
-Our office is open Monday through Friday, from 8:30 a.m. to 5 p.m.
+In person: Inquiry and cash desk, 2071 Second Avenue, Whitehorse.
+We are open Monday through Friday from 8:30 a.m. to 4:30 p.m.
+Find our location on a map.

 Government of Yukon